EVerest/EVerest/docs/tutorials/how_to_ocpp/index.rst

 Let's break this configuration down step by step.
 We can see the configuration of four modules within the everest configuration file (ocpp, system, auth, token_provider_rfid).
 The System and the JsDummyTokenProviderManual modules are simply loaded and need no configuration.
-For OCPP, the ChargePointConfigPath is specified and it has connections to:
+For OCPP, the ChargePointConfigPath is specified and it has connections to

-- evse_manager (not present in this config for reasons of clarity)
+- `evse_manager` (not present in this config for reasons of clarity)
-- system
+- `system`
-- auth
+- `auth`
-  - main: to provide and validate authorization requests
+  - `main`: to provide and validate authorization requests
-  - reservation: to handle reservations
+  - `reservation`: to handle reservations

-For the Auth module, the connection_timeout and the selection_algorithm is configured and it has connections
+For the Auth module, the `connection_timeout` and the `selection_algorithm` is configured and it has connections to

-- ocpp
+- `ocpp`
-  - auth_provider: to handle RemoteStartTransaction.req
+  - `auth_provider`: to handle RemoteStartTransaction.req
-  - auth_validator: to trigger Authorize.req
+  - `auth_validator`: to trigger Authorize.req
-- token_provider_rfid
+- `token_provider_rfid`
-- evse_manager :to provide authorization when provided token was validated
+- `evse_manager`: to provide authorization when provided token was validated

 This configuration will start EVerest with OCPP1.6.
 Authorization requests can be published by OCPP (using RemoteStartTransaction.req) or by a manual token provider (e.g. RFID-Reader).
 Authorization requests are